 However, as stated above, it's well known that honey bee workers use the sun adjusted by time of day, and that they can communicate complex information with other worker honey bees back at the hive.

-When those workers engaged in foraging return from a successful trip to gather nectar and pollen, they communicate to other worker honey bees back at the hive.
+When worker bees return form a successful foraging trip, they communicate with other worker honey bees back at the hive.

-In doing so, they help other worker bees locate flowers via a waggle dance - or honey bee dance, that tells fellow workers the whereabouts of the patch of food-rich flowers they found.
+In doing so, they help other workers locate flowers via a dance, that tells fellow workers the whereabouts of the patch of food-rich flowers they found.

 But what about bumble bees?